orolle/reactive-vertigo/README.md

-# reactive-vertigo
+# micro-service-rx
-scale-rx is a prototype to test a new architecture to provide application level scaling.
+micro-service-rx provide observables to vertx's micro services.

 scale-rx is a framework for distributed reactive applications written with rxjava and vert.x in Java 8 for the JVM.
 It provides core functions to use DHT-based scaling in your applications.